 In contrast to the other studies reviewed in the meta-analysis, a trial of UV (ultraviolet) light applied to rabbit ears resulted in an increased tendency for sebum (skin oil) to form acne comedones.
 Rabbit ears are the closest animal model to human skin.
 This result suggests that light might cause pores to become clogged and make acne worse.1

-Several studies have analyzed seasonal variations in acne severity and have again reached conflicting conclusions, with the majority showing improvement of acne during summer months, but some others pointing toward a worsening of acne in the summer.
-Also, many of these studies use self-reported data, which is unreliable.
+But you guessed it, the studies that have been performed so far reach conflicting conclusions.
+The majority of studies show improvement of acne during summer months, but some others pointing toward a worsening of acne in the summer.4-8 Also, many of these studies use self-reported data, which is unreliable.
 Therefore, due to the conflicting results and less than ideal study methodology, we cannot draw conclusions from them.

 Vitamin D and Acne

-Vitamin D is an extremely important vitamin for overall health and health of the skin.
-There is a correlation that shows that people with acne tend to have lower levels of vitamin D in the blood, and there is some evidence that vitamin D can help in the treatment of acne.
-Since exposure to sunlight is the only way that the body produces vitamin D, it is reasonable to infer that sun exposure might help improve acne for this reason.
+Vitamin D is an extremely important vitamin for the health of the skin.
+People with acne tend to have lower levels of vitamin D in the blood, and there is some evidence that vitamin D can help in the treatment of acne.
+Since exposure to sunlight is the only way that the body produces vitamin D, it is reasonable to question whether sun exposure might help improve acne for this reason.

 How to Get the Right Amount of Vitamin D

 Regardless of whether getting sun exposure will allow you to improve your acne, it is important to get the vitamin D you need for your overall health.
 Vitamin D deficiency is pervasive in modern society due to restricted time in the sun and the use of sunscreens.
 Therefore, if blood vitamin D levels are low, doctors recommended spending time in the sun.
 However, the amount of sun required varies according to several factors, including:

 - Skin pigmentation (light or dark)